amd/ZenDNN/docs/operator/decision_tree.md

-(Copyright (c) 2025 Advanced Micro Devices, Inc. All rights reserved.)
+(Copyright (c) 2025-2026 Advanced Micro Devices, Inc. All rights reserved.)

-# ZENDNN* Decision Tree
+# ZenDNN Decision Tree

-The **Decision Tree Algorithm** is a kernel selection mechanism in the ZenDNN* framework derived using machine learning techniques.
+The **Decision Tree Algorithm** is a kernel selection mechanism in the ZenDNN framework derived using machine learning techniques.
 During development, an ML pipeline analyzes performance data to automatically generate optimal decision logic, which is then converted into native C++ conditional statements.
 At runtime, these precomputed if-else conditions select the best-performing kernel for matrix multiplication operations based on input dimensions, ensuring maximum performance with zero ML overhead.

 ---

-## 1. Decision Tree in ZENDNN*
+## 1. Decision Tree in ZenDNN

 ### Overview

-In ZENDNN*, multiple kernels are available for executing matrix multiplication (matmul) operations.
+In ZenDNN, multiple kernels are available for executing matrix multiplication (matmul) operations.
 Each kernel exhibits different performance characteristics depending on the metadata of the matmul operation.

 ### Decision Tree solution